 Why we like the Harmony V

 We only specialise in small cruise ships and the Harmony V is just this.
-Small enough to swim off the back and an ambience of holidaying amongst a group of friends.
+Small enough to swim off the back, with an ambiance of holidaying amongst a group of friends.
 Visit the sites without hordes of cruise ship passengers and visit smaller islands that are untouched by the larger cruise ships.

 When sailing, stop off at secluded bays and swim, snorkel or kayak to your heart's content.
 The water is accessed by a ladder and life jackets are provided.
 Onshore excursions include exploring the ports of Kea, Tourlos, Rethymnon and Hydra.
 Explore the historical gems of Delos, Knossos, Monemvassia and Nafplion, and the walled palace of Agamemnon.

-This luxury mega yacht has been fully refurbished in 2009, the ship has the capacity for only 49 people when full with a crew size of 18 people, ensuring constantly high customer service.
-There are four decks, with cabins on either Upper Deck or Main Deck, all with large windows and air conditioning, choice of twin or queen size beds, mod cons with fridge, flat screen TV and ensuites.
+This luxury mega yacht has been fully refurbished, with capacity for only 49 people when full and a crew size of 18 people, ensuring constantly high customer service.
+There are four decks with cabins on either the Upper Deck or the Main Deck, all with large windows and air conditioning.
+There is a choice of twin or queen size beds and each cabin has modern amenities, flat screen TV and ensuite bathroom.

 - A spacious lounge with an American bar with large windows providing beautiful Greek Island views

 - The swimming platform on the Harmony V stern allows for easy water access and a wide range of sea-related activities

 - Onboard mini spa offering massage and beauty treatments

 A roundtrip from Marina Zeas at Piraeus, the major port for Athens.